 3. Maldives

-Take a trip to the Maldives for a luxurious holiday brimming with beautiful vistas of the endless azure sea, sunrise and sunsets, the natural bounty of sandy beaches, blue lagoons, tropical bushes and tall palms lining the shore surrounded by rich coral reefs and diverse marine life.
+Take a trip to the Maldives for a luxurious holiday brimming with beautiful vistas of the endless azure sea, sunrises and sunsets, and the natural bounty of sandy beaches, blue lagoons, tropical bushes, and tall palms lining the shore, surrounded by rich coral reefs and diverse marine life.

 Background:

-Maldives is located in the Indian Ocean southwest of Sri Lanka and India.
-It is the lowest-lying country in the world.
-On average, its elevation is at 1.5 meters above sea level.
+The Maldives is located in the Indian Ocean, southwest of Sri Lanka and India.
+It is the lowest-lying country in the world, with an average elevation of just 1.5 meters above sea level.
 The archipelago is part of the Chagos-Laccadive Ridge, a vast submarine mountain range.
-Only 200 of the islands are inhabited.
-Several of them are operated as full-fledged private resorts for tourist; several others are local islands with the mid-segment hotel.
-Several and some of the islands are used for industry and agriculture.
-The inhabitants are Maldivian ethnic group who follow Islam.
+Of the over 1,000 islands, only about 200 are inhabited.
+Several of these islands operate as exclusive private resorts for tourists, while others are local islands with mid-range hotels.
+Some islands are also used for industry and agriculture.
+The inhabitants are primarily Maldivians, an ethnic group that follows Islam.

 Area: